NehalH/url_to_googleDrive/README.md

 # url_to_googleDrive
-Upload files remotely to your google drive without downloading them localy.
+Upload files remotely to your google drive without downloading them locally.

 Steps to use: